minhengwu/kaggle_porto/README.md

 ## Data Source
 https://www.kaggle.com/c/porto-seguro-safe-driver-prediction

+## File Description
+ - a notebook that contains detail eda + modeling
+ - a python script about the training pipeline

 ## Description
 This is a dataset containing auto insurance data.
 The goal is to use this dataset to train a model to predict if a drive will initiate a claim(1) or not(0).
 Training data has 595212 rows and 59 columns(including target and id).